TerryTel93/remoteSpider/README.md

 ## Introduction

 RemoteSpider is a project designed to run on a Raspberry Pi Pico and the web.
-This guide will help you install and set up the main file on your Pico.
+This project was build to convert a basic motor circuit into a remove control via bluetooth.
+This guide will help you install and set up the main file on your Raspberry Pi Pico.

 ## Requirements